An IFPRI specialized search engine shows crisis-driven coverage may contribute to price spikes.

-A survey of rural communities in Nigeria shows some ways agricultural programs can encourage better use of ecosystem services in pest control and other areas.
+A survey of rural communities in Nigeria shows how agricultural programs can encourage better use of ecosystem services in pest control.

 An interactive game offers insights into how farmers cooperate – and sometimes don't – moving to ecosystem-based pest control.